danielfsousa/express-rest-boilerplate/README.md

 Boilerplate/Generator/Starter project for building RESTful APIs and microservices using Node.js, Express and MongoDB.

+This is a highly optionated and fully featured starter project, if you don't need some feature or dependency just delete it.

 ## Features

 - No transpilers, just vanilla javascript